 Risk factors for urinary incontinence

-See also separate Genitourinary History and Examination (Female), Gynaecological History and Examination and Voiding Difficulties articles.
+See also the separate Genitourinary History and Examination (Female), Gynaecological History and Examination and Voiding Difficulties articles.
 LUTS describes a number of different symptoms which may present singly or in typical groups:

 - Symptoms associated with overactive bladder: urgency, frequency, nocturia, urge incontinence.